 - Read emails coming from FIRST for mentors and pass them along to your team members and mentors

-- When available, Stay tuned for the Los Angeles ONLINE KICKOFF EVENT in September!
+- When available, Stay tuned for the SoCal / Greater Los Angeles (LAFTC) KICKOFF EVENT in September!

-- Sign up for League Play — Register with FIRST then Register with SoCal FTC (watch emails for instructions)
+- Sign up for League Play — Register with FIRST and then register with LAFTC (watch emails for instructions)

 - Continue recruiting students and subject-area mentors (engineering, Java programming, CAD, PR, fundraising, etc.)